NoroffFEU/programming-foundations-ca-robfil50219/README.md

 Methods

 1. Start(function): Start the car's engine.
-If the car is not running, it sets 'isRunning'
+If the car is not running, it sets 'isRunning' to true and logs a message indicating that the car is running.
+If the car is already running, it logs a message indicating that the car is already running.
+2. Stop(function): Stops the car's engine.
+If the car is running, it sets 'isRunning' to false and logs a message indicating that the car has stopped.
+If the car is not running, it logs a message indicating that the car is not running.